Coordinated Cancer Care at UF Health Shands Hospital

-- Apply high-quality sunscreen with a sun protection factor (SPF) rating of at least 15, even when you are only going outdoors for a short time.
+- Apply high-quality sunscreen with a sun protection factor (SPF) rating of 30 or higher, even when you are only going outdoors for a short time.

 - Apply a large amount of sunscreen on all exposed areas, including ears and feet.

 - Look for sunscreens that block both UVA and UVB light.
 These will have the label "broad spectrum."

 - Use a waterproof formula if exposed to water.